If you have high organisation and interpersonal skills and thrive in a fast-paced environment, consider a career as an event manager

 Income figures are intended as a guide only.

-You'll generally work normal office hours in the lead up to an event.
-However, you may need to work extra hours, including evenings and weekends, nearer the time of the event.
+You'll generally work normal office hours in the lead up to an event, but may need to work extra hours, including evenings and weekends, closer to the event.

 Part-time work is possible.